-In Geography, we use a wide range of assessment methods which reflect the importance of both thinking and practical approaches in Geography, and the importance we give to the future employment skills of our graduates.
-These assessment methods are varied and include essays, displays of work, oral presentations, placement reports, a dissertation and a small number of source-test exams.
+In Geography, we don’t have exams.
+Instead, we use a wide range of assessment methods which reflect the importance of both thinking and practical approaches to Geography, and the importance we give to the future employment skills of our graduates.
+These assessment methods are varied and include essays, displays of work, oral presentations, placement portfolios, a dissertation and reports.
 Our aim is to produce confident geographers who demonstrate well-developed knowledge and awareness, and advanced analytical and communication skills.

 Careers & Further Study